 Participation in an instrumental ensemble, by arrangement with the Supervisor of Performance and Practical Studies.
 Registration, but not participation, is restricted to students in the B.Mus. program.
-Graded Sat/Uns.
+Graded Sat/ Uns.

+Includes: Experiential Learning Activity Prerequisite(s): first-year standing in the B.Mus. program and permission of the Ensemble Director.
 Ensemble work approximately two hours a week throughout either the fall or winter term and participation in concerts.